 The Proposed Action would involve transport, use, and disposal of hazardous materials, including those resulting from the removal of above ground storage tanks, underground storage tanks, leaking underground storage tanks, and hazardous material storage areas.
 However, the materials would be safely managed and properly disposed of per guidance from the ADEQ.
-In addition, the ongoing remediation of existing contaminated sites would remain in place.
-Therefore, the Proposed Action does not exceed the applicable thresholds of significance; therefore, no mitigation measures are required.
+In addition, the ongoing remediation of existing contaminated sites would remain in place and the Proposed Action would not interfere with those remediation efforts.
+Therefore, the Proposed Action does not exceed the applicable thresholds of significance and no mitigation measures are required.